 The device is automatically set to reading array data after device power-up.
 No commands are required to retrieve data.
-The device is ready to read array data after completing an Embedded Program or Embedded Erase algorithm.
+Each bank is ready to read array data after completing an Embedded Program or Embedded Erase algorithm.

-After the device accepts an Erase Suspend command, the device enters the erase-suspend-read mode, after which the system can read data from any non-erase-suspended sector.
+After the device accepts an Erase Suspend command, the corresponding bank enters the erase-suspend-read mode, after which the system can read data from any non-erase-suspended sector within the same bank.
 After completing a programming operation in the Erase Suspend mode, the system may once again read array data with the same exception.
 See the Erase Suspend/Erase Resume Commands section for more information.

-The system must issue the reset command to return the device to the read (or erase-suspend-read) mode if DQ5 goes high during an active program or erase operation, or if the device is in the autoselect mode.
+The system must issue the reset command to return a bank to the read (or erase-suspend-read) mode if DQ5 goes high during an active program or erase operation, or if the bank is in the autoselect mode.
 See the next section, Reset Command, for more information.

 See also Requirements for Reading Array Data in the Device Bus Operations section for more information.
-The Read-Only Operations table provides the read parameters, and Figure 14 shows the timing diagram.
+The Read-Only Operations table provides the read parameters, and Figure 13 shows the timing diagram.